 - violence, abuse, neglect and exploitation of people with disability – disposal freeze issued for records relating to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

-- institutional responses to child sexual abuse – this disposal freeze on records required for the Royal Commission into Institutional Responses to Child Sexual Abuse remains in force pending the Government response to the Royal Commission's recommendations
+- institutional responses to child sexual abuse – this disposal freeze on records required for the Royal Commission into Institutional Responses to Child Sexual Abuse remains in force pending the government response to the commission's recommendations

 - allegations of abuse in Defence

-- eligibility to join a Commonwealth superannuation scheme / Cornell Superannuation records disposal freeze - GRA 31 provisions amended
+- eligibility to join a Commonwealth superannuation scheme / Cornwell Superannuation records disposal freeze - GRA 31 provisions amended

 - the rights and entitlements of Aboriginal and Torres Strait Islander people